Improved Stabilizer Estimation via Bell Difference Sampling: Tolerant Property Testing of Stabilizer States

 \section{Tolerant Property Testing of Stabilizer States}

-We improve the soundness analysis of the stabilizer state property testing algorithm due to Gross, Nezami, and Walter \cite{gross2021schur} (hereafter, the ``GNW algorithm'').
-With this improved analysis, combined with the prior work of \cite{grewal_et_al:LIPIcs.ITCS.2023.64}, we give a \emph{tolerant property testing} algorithm for stabilizer states.
+We collect (and give alternative proofs of) a few results related to the property testing algorithm for stabilizer states due to Gross, Nezami, and Walter \cite{gross2021schur} (hereafter, the ``GNW algorithm'').
+We combine these results with the prior work of \cite{grewal2023efficient} to give a \emph{tolerant property testing} algorithm for stabilizer states.
 By tolerant property testing, we mean that the tester must accept inputs that are $\eps_1$-close to having some property and reject inputs that are $\eps_2$-far from having the same property.
 This is more general than the standard setting where $\eps_1$ is set to $0$.

 The following two remarks are important for understanding the extent of our contribution.
-First, our algorithm is similar to the algorithm given in \cite{grewal_et_al:LIPIcs.ITCS.2023.64} that distinguishes Haar-random states from quantum states with at least $1/\poly(n)$ stabilizer fidelity.
+First, our algorithm is similar to the algorithm given in \cite{grewal_et_al:LIPIcs.ITCS.2023.64}\footnote{Which is itself a repeated application of the base GNW algorithm, for the purposes of error amplification.} that distinguishes Haar-random states from quantum states with at least $1/\poly(n)$ stabilizer fidelity.
 Second, we note that our algorithm only works in certain parameter regimes, not for all sensible settings of $\eps_1$ and $\eps_2$.
 This is discussed further in \cref{subsec:parameter-regime}.